What to Do in January in New Orleans

-Although they aren’t hosting any events, in particular, a trip to the zoo could be quite exciting for younger visitors.
-The Audubon Zoo recently welcomed a new Gorilla, and they also have exhibits featuring animals such as Giraffes, Jaguars, Zebras, Cougars, and Asian Elephants.
+Although they aren’t hosting any events in particular, a trip to the zoo could be quite exciting for younger visitors.
+The Audubon Zoo has exhibits featuring animals such as Giraffes, Jaguars, Zebras, Cougars, and more.

 To find out about ticket prices, hours and other information, see our post about the Audubon Zoo in New Orleans.